 Cheyenne Mountain Complex

 This bunker near Colorado Springs, Colorado, is a relic from the days of the Cold War.
 Located literally inside Cheyenne Mountain, it was originally designed as a combat operations center with its own water, electricity supply, air filtration system and built to withstand a nuclear blast [a 1960s size nuclear blast].
-This facility has been given new vitality as a result of nine-eleven.
+This facility has been given new vitality as a result of the 9-11 attack on the World Trade Center and the Pentagon.
 It currently participates guarding against ballistic attack, supports space operations, and assists in keeping American and Canadian airspace safe.
 The U.S. Strategic Command, Air Force Space Command, Defense Intelligence Agency, National Security Agency, and Missile Defense Agency all maintain a presence at the Cheyenne Mountain Complex…and that's a lot of organizations devoted to secrecy.
 But the secrecy of the location?
 Well…there is a picture of it on NORAD's website and I recall seeing a kind of mini-tour several years ago on a television documentary.
 But, with that many secrecy organizations involved, there's probably a lot more going on there than meets the eye.

 Undoubtedly the most famous…or infamous…secret facility in the world.
-Even though its location in the Nevada desert was known and a topic of much speculation, the government refused to even acknowledge its existence until 1995.
-And anything that secret is ripe for all kinds of conspiracy theories, some going back to Roswell, New Mexico, 1947, and the alleged alien spacecraft crash with the alien bodies supposedly taken to Area 51.
+Even though its location in the Nevada desert was known far and wide and a topic of much speculation, the government refused to even acknowledge its existence until 1995.
+And anything that secret is ripe for all kinds of conspiracy theories, some going back to Roswell, New Mexico, 1947 and the alleged alien spacecraft crash with the alien bodies supposedly taken to Area 51.
 With many of the stealth technology aircraft tested there in secret, it must have looked like strange alien craft flying overhead.
 And now you can see Area 51 via Google Earth.
-Sort of takes away some of that mystique and secrecy.
+Sort of takes away some of that mystique.